1992 Tatarstan shooting: Shooting

 At 10 p.m.
 Shpagonov on 26 April 1992, went to his former workplace at the State Courier Service in Kazan, armed with a knife and a Makarov pistol.
-After sneaking into the second floor of the building through a door which had not closed properly, he gunned down one man (named Lepuhin Лепухин) and stabbed him numerous times.
-Shpagonov went into another room where he shot and stabbed sleeping Shmelev (Шмелев), then moving to the first floor and killing Komardin, who was also sleeping, before looting the men's government-issued firearms.
-All three of the men had been drinking vodka, and were former colleagues of Shpagonov.
-When another employee Nogaytsev rang the doorbell requesting entry to the building, Shpagonov let him in then shot him in the back of the head.
+After sneaking into the second floor of the building through a door that had not closed properly, he gunned down one man (named Lepuhin Лепухин) and stabbed him numerous times.
+Shpagonov went into another room where he shot and stabbed sleeping Shmelev (Шмелев), then moved to the first floor and killed Komardin, who was also sleeping, before looting the men's government-issued firearms.
+All three of the men had been drinking vodka and were former colleagues of Shpagonov.
+When another employee Nogaytsev rang the doorbell requesting entry to the building, Shpagonov let him in and then shot him in the back of the head.
 After that he went to an administrative office and shot at four women, killing three and wounding one, Lyalya Forseyeva (Ляля Форсеева).
 One of the women managed to exit the building trying to flee, but Shpagonov caught and killed her.
 Forseyeva, who was badly injured but survived, moved to a room where she locked herself inside, called the police, and wrote Shpagonov's name on the floor using her blood in case he killed her.
 Shpagonov heard Forseyeva's footsteps and searched the building, but after finding nothing he returned to the administrative office where he discovered one of the women he shot was still alive.
 Assuming the footsteps had been the woman's, he shot her in the head before packing 67 firearms and more than 700 rounds of ammunition that were in the building.
 As Shpagonov was about to leave the doorbell rang when another employee, Sadriev (Садыев), and his driver had recently arrived from Moscow.
 The two entered the building to discover a dead body in the lobby, where Shpagonov shot and killed them before dousing the building with gasoline and setting it on fire.

 Dmitri Kovalev, who was waiting for Shpagonov outside, saw the building on fire, and assuming something had gone wrong with the robbery he drove off.
 Shpagonov walked around the building and ran into a few people, but managed to distract them by shouting that there were people inside the burning building.
 The killer attempted to leave in a car belonging to the State Courier Service with the guns and ammunition he had stolen, but after the car would not start he abandoned both.
 Shpagnov then fled on foot, dumping his Makarov pistol into a nearby river.